Butterflies are one of nature’s most beautiful and delicate creatures, and Missouri is a great place to observe them in their natural habitat.

 They are commonly found in open woodlands and forest edges, feeding on nectar from flowers like milkweed and goldenrod.

-You can’t believe their wings are blue-gray with a distinctive row of orange spots along the bottom edge.
+You won’t believe their wings are blue-gray with distinctive orange spots along the bottom edge.

 The Banded Hairstreak is a unique and beautiful addition to Missouri’s butterfly population.